prometheus/prometheus/docs/querying/api.md

 URL query parameters:
 - `type=alert|record`: return only the alerting rules (e.g. `type=alert`) or the recording rules (e.g. `type=record`).
 When the parameter is absent or empty, no filtering is done.

-Limit:
--`Limit`: group-level limit of the number of alerts produced by an alerting rule or series produced by a recording rule.
-Defalut value of limit is 0.

 ```json
 $ curl http://localhost:9090/api/v1/rules